 Interviews With Animators: Sean Lattrell

 Last week, we shined the spotlight on an outstanding explainer video about a real-life war hero nicknamed "The Berlin Candy Bomber."
 To find out how that project was made, we spoke with the explainer's incredible animator: Sean Lattrell.

 Pick Of The Week: The Berlin Candy Bomber

 War, as any soldier will tell you, is hell.
 That's why it's rare to come across a war story that is upbeat and uplifting for all parties involved.
 But such tales do exist, and it's a joy to seem them brought to light.
 Which is exactly what our PICK OF THE WEEK has done with The Berlin Candy Bomber, a two-minute explanation video that blends animation with interview footage to tell the tale of, Gail Halvorsen, a retired officer in the United States Air Force who, during World War II, was best known to children all over Germany as "The Chocolate Flier."

 Pick Of The Week: What Makes Something ‘Kafkaesque’?

 Who among us hasn't heard the descriptor "Kafkaesque" before?
 And who among us, at one time or another, hasn't wondered exactly what that word means?
 Well, we needn't wonder any more as the term is analyzed and beautifully explained in our PICK OF THE WEEK: a clever new explainer video entitled "What Makes Something "Kafkaesque"?

-An Interview with Entrepreneurs Kyle Racki & Kevin Springer
+Interview: Kyle Racki & Kevin Springer On Entrepreneurship

 When it comes to entrepreneurship, there's no better source of information than those who have lived it themselves.
 That's why we feel so lucky to welcome entrepreneurs Kyle Racki and Kevin Springer to talk about partnership, startups and the challenges of building a business.